Andrew Peter Mackenzie

 Andrew Peter Mackenzie FRS FRSE FInstP (born 1964) is a director of Physics of Quantum Materials at the Max Planck Institute for Chemical Physics of Solids in Dresden, Germany and Professor of Condensed Matter Physics at the University of St Andrews, Scotland.

-He became a co-editor of the Annual Review of Condensed Matter Physics as of 2020.
+He was a co-editor of the Annual Review of Condensed Matter Physics between 2020 and 2025.

 Education

 MacKenzie was educated Hutchesons' Grammar School in Glasgow and the University of Edinburgh where he was awarded a Bachelor of Science degree in 1986.
 He went on to study at the University of Cambridge where he was awarded a PhD in 1991 for research on the role of stoichiometry in high-temperature superconductivity.

 Research and career

 Mackenzie is a world leading authority in strongly-correlated systems and renowned for his pioneering experiments in this area.
 His contributions to this new field of condensed matter physics have been comprehensive, ranging from the growth of the world's highest purity crystals of the materials of interest to the development of techniques for performing extremely high resolution transport and thermodynamic measurements at ultra-low temperatures.
 His work has led to the discovery of several new quantum many-body states.
 These include a superconducting analogue of the superfluid He3, a new class of quantum critical states and the first example of a liquid crystal state formed by strongly correlated electrons.
 He is also leading the way in developing surface-sensitive spectroscopies as future high precision probes of the correlated systems and as part of the long-term quest to see them used in a new generation of quantum electronics.